ESC

 end

-Tip: Always check result["valid"] before accessing the record.
+Tip: Always check user._errors before treating the record as persisted.
 When validations fail, the record is not persisted to the database.

 Custom Methods on Models